Wisdom Tooth Extractions in Lewisville

 The most common type of impacted wisdom teeth is “mesial,” meaning that the wisdom teeth are angled forward toward the front of your mouth instead of coming in at a proper angle.

-When wisdom teeth are impacted, they may need to be removed.
-If wisdom teeth removal does not occur, you may develop gum tenderness, swelling, or even severe pain.
-Impacted wisdom teeth that are partially or fully erupted tend to be quite difficult to clean and are susceptible to tooth decay, recurring infections, and even gum disease.
+When wisdom teeth are impacted, they need to be removed in order to protect your oral health.
+If wisdom teeth removal does not occur, you may develop gum tenderness, swelling, and severe pain.
+Impacted wisdom teeth tend to be quite difficult to clean and are susceptible to tooth decay, recurring infections, and gum disease.

-Each patient’s wisdom teeth removal situation is unique, and we will take x-rays and discuss your particular wisdom tooth extraction needs with you.
-If wisdom teeth removal is recommended for you, it is best to have your wisdom tooth extraction sooner rather than later.
+Each patient’s wisdom teeth removal needs are unique; we will take x-rays and discuss your wisdom tooth extraction procedure with you beforehand.
+If wisdom teeth removal is recommended, it is usually best to have your wisdom tooth extraction sooner rather than later.

 Wisdom Tooth Extraction Information

-Once you have your wisdom teeth removal procedure, the healing process begins.
-Healing time from a wisdom tooth extraction varies from person to person depending on your situation.
-We will share with you what to expect and provide instructions for efficient healing after wisdom tooth extraction.
+After your wisdom teeth removal procedure, the healing process begins.
+Healing time varies from person to person, depending on your situation and your health.
+We will share with you what to expect and provide detailed instructions for efficient healing after your wisdom tooth extraction.